farhan-sheikh29/Multi-Vendor-Booking/README.md

-# BookingHub - Multi-Vendor Booking & Scheduling System
+# BookingHub - The Multi-Vendor Booking & Scheduling System

 A production-grade, full-stack booking and scheduling platform built with Next.js 14, TypeScript, Prisma, PostgreSQL, and Redis.